-Fuel cells for caravans
+Fuel cells for travel trailers

 Fuel cells are part generator/part battery.
 They use hydrogen and oxygen to generate electricity.
 As hydrogen is not widely buyable, fuel cells thus derive it from fossil fuel.
 Any such will (theoretically) do.